Degree: Bachelor of Science (B.Sc.)

 Characteristic features of Computational and Data Science B.Sc. at KIT

-• with its combination of computational science and data science, the bachelor's degree program is unique in the German university landscape
+• with its combination of computational science and data acience, the bachelor's degree program is unique in the German university landscape.

-• you will take many modules together with students from the bachelor's degree program in Informatics or the degree program from which your chosen profile originates.
-This guarantees a high level of professional quality.
+• you will take many modules together with students from the bachelor's degree programs in Mathematics and Informatics or the degree program from which your chosen profile originates.
+This guarantees a high level of academic quality.

-• the location at the KIT Department of Mathematics ensures a sound mathematical education
+• being based at the KIT Department of Mathematics ensures a sound mathematical education.

 What KIT has to offer